pombredanne/iGold/README.md

 >Use case 1: During the day, if I see a new bounty program, I can download the iOS app onto my phone which automatically triggers a process at home to download, decompile the app, test database connections, etc. all while I'm out during the day.

->Use case 2: Work through a bounty platform, picking as many iOS apps as possible from bounty programs.
+>Use case 2: Download hundreds of apps from various bounty platform's.
 As they are downloaded, they are automatically decompiled and tested, en-mass.

 A collection of scripts used to workflow/automate the download and discovery of bounty leads in iOS apps, en-mass.